leimbernon/rust_genetic_algorithms/README.md

 - `limit_configuration`: It configures the limits of the Genetic Algorithms with the `LimitConfiguration` structure.
 - `selection_configuration`: Optional.
 It configures the selection method with the `SelectionConfiguration` structure.
 - `crossover_configuration`: Optional.
 It configures the crossover method with the `CrossoverConfiguration` structure.
+- `mutation_configuration`: It configures the mutation method with the `MutationConfiguration` structure.
 - `selection`: Indicates what selection operator to use.
 - `crossover`: Indicates what crossover operator to use.
-- `mutation`: Indicates what mutation operator to use.
 - `survivor`: Indicates what survivor operator to use.

 `SelectionConfiguration`: